distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

             pyxis_container_identifier: "my_nice_container_id"

 In both cases, the DCI job would run the tests and submit their results directly into the certification UI at [connect.redhat.com](connect.redhat.com).
-The "Certification test -> Certification test" column displays the Preflight tests run by DCI, and the "Health index" column is for [OSCAP-podman vulnerability check](https://redhat-connect.gitbook.io/catalog-help/container-images/container-health) results.
+The "Images -> Certification test" column displays the Preflight tests run by DCI, and the "Health index" column is for [OSCAP-podman vulnerability check](https://redhat-connect.gitbook.io/catalog-help/container-images/container-health) results.

 ![submitted_results](images/preflight-in-dci/container_submitted_results.png)
 *Fig. 10.
 Submitted results in connect.redhat.com.*